 MH603 BSc Computational Thinking

-Entrance tests take place in March/April 2017.
-In the second week in March the relevant academic departments write to all mature applicants to their degree courses, giving details of the date and time of the tests.
+Entrance tests take place in March/April 2018.
+In March the relevant academic departments write to all mature applicants to their degree courses, giving details of the date and time of the tests.

 What does the entrance test involve?